blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 Shri Yantra is called Nava Yoni Chakraa (Nine Womb Wheel).

-Condom companies claim that Yoni meaning Womb and Mons Pubis meant that it is celebrated in the East, just as the breasts are exaggerated.
+**Condom companies claim that Yoni meaning Womb and Mons Pubis meant that it is celebrated in the East, just as the breasts are exaggerated unlike in the West where it's shamed.
 But this is misleading advertising.
-While sexuality was not shamed like in the West, sensual pleasures were seen as misleading from the ultimate reality to which the material world is only a veil.
+While sexuality was not shamed like in the West, sensual pleasures were seen as misleading from the ultimate reality to which the material world is only a veil.**

 ---